ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * <h3><code>:paths</code> ↳ <code>:test</code></h3>

   All C files containing unit test code.
-Note: this is one of the handful of configuration values that must be set for a test suite.
+NOTE: this is one of the handful of configuration values that must be set for a test suite.

   **Default**: `[]` (empty)